G-badek/Number-guessing-game/README.md

 <hr/>

-## You can have access to the game using the link below
+## You can have access to the Number Guessing Game using the link below

 [https://Number-guessing-game.affem.repl.co](https://Number-guessing-game.affem.repl.co)